SPINE & BodyWorks Studio BRISTOL

-Since 35 percent to 45 percent of trauma patients have this injury, it is very likely that a chiropractor or other practitioner has failed to diagnose it many, many times.
-By failing to diagnose this injury, the chiropractor has failed to accurately, thoroughly and honestly describe a patient's injuries to the claim adjusters and attorneys, who will use the facts in that patient's chart as the basis for the personal-injury settlement.
+Since 35 percent to 45 percent of trauma patients have this injury, it is very likely that a hands-on spinal practitioner has failed to diagnose it many, many times.
+By failing to diagnose this injury, the chiropractor or similar practitioner has failed to accurately, thoroughly and honestly describe a patient's injuries to the claim adjusters and attorneys, who will use the facts in that patient's chart as the basis for the personal-injury settlement.
 I may point out that clinical practise is one of three tiers of what is defined as Evidence Based Practice.

-These people need their spinal therapist or chiropractic doctor to give them all the facts so a fair settlement can be reached after a RTA with neck damages.
+These people need their spinal manipulation health care professional or chiropractic doctor to give them all the facts so a fair settlement can be reached after a RTA with neck damages.
 The court also needs to understand the patient had this injury in order to decide how much to award the patient in a settlement verdict.

 Now, take the flexion lateral X-ray film and repeat steps one through four at the same vertebral level(s) as